 - Make Them Regular With The Dentist

 If you start taking your child to the dentist soon then they will develop healthy teeth.

-Parents should take their children to the dentist on their first birthday.
+Parents should take their children to the dentist on their first birthday to maintain oral health.

 It is equally important to get a dental checkup when their baby teeth start to fall off.